William Rose (cricketer, born 1934)

-William 'Billy' Rose (born 8 December 1934) is a former English cricketer.
+William 'Billy' Rose (8 December 1934 – 4 November 2025) was an English cricketer.
 Rose was a left-handed batsman who bowled slow left-arm orthodox.
 He was born in Great Yarmouth, Norfolk.

 Rose made his debut for Norfolk in the 1963 Minor Counties Championship against Hertfordshire.
 Rose played Minor counties cricket for Norfolk from 1963 to 1978, which included 96 Minor Counties Championship appearances.
 He made his List A debut against Hampshire in the 1965 Gillette Cup.
 He was dismissed for 2 runs by Bob Cottam in this match.
 He made a further List A appearance against Middlesex in the 1970 Gillette Cup.
 He bowled 12 wicket-less overs with the ball, while with the bat he dismissed for a duck by Keith Jones.

+Rose died on 4 November 2025 at the age of 90.